DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/ESA-CCI-L4/README.md

 # How to update

+> Please note that the script uses an old folder structure and some rearrangament might be required if you want to download the data again

 A nice AI-based script to retrieve and create the monthly average separated per variable is available in the folder `retrieve_esacci.py`
 It is a bit of an overkill but should do everything required.